world-federation-of-advertisers/cross_media_measurement_project_site/README.md

 *   Design of a detailed output API that meets all key planning and reporting use cases and is validated against each local market’s requirement.
 *   Design of an end-to-end validation framework to ensure that the proposed measurement system provides high quality measurement utilities and sufficient privacy protection.

-Additionally, there are a series of open questions related to, but not directly pertaining to, the proposed technical blueprint, such as the technical implications for governance, that will need to be resolved by local markets in partnership with the WFA and a technical working group.
+Additionally, there are a series of open questions related to, but not directly pertaining to, the proposed technical blueprint, such as the technical implications for governance, that will need to be resolved by local markets in partnership with the WFA and technical working group.
 National advertiser bodies should lead the implementation of the design in their local markets.
 Specific timing will depend on market stakeholders and requirements.

 ## Detailed Technical Blueprint